fredmanglis/guix-arvados/README.md

 	`keepstore -listen=<port> -enforce-permissions=<true|false> -blob-signing-key-file=</path/to/blob-signing-key> -data-manager-token-file=</path/to/data-manager-token> -max-buffers=<maximum-amount-of-RAM-for-data-buffers> -volume=<List-of-storage-volumes>`

 6. Please see `keepstore --help` for more information on the meanings of the arguments

+## Configuration

+Provided in this repository is a file, `sample_keepstore.yml` that provides a sample configuration that can be used to get up and running.
+We recommend, however, that you run `keepstore --help` to understand what the various options in the file are, and then proceed to change them to suit your environment, and to harden security.

+The BlobSigningKey needs to be long, say at least 50 characters.
+One way to generate such a file would be to do something like, `openssl rand -hex 50 > blob_signing_key_file`.
+Please see [the arvados keep server documentation](https://doc.arvados.org/install/install-keepstore.html) for more.

+The SystemAuthToken could be  generated the same way as above.